taboca/doc-js-example-create-react-native-and-e2e-jest-appium/README.md

 adb devices
 ```

-Pick the name of your device.
+Pick the name of your device and keep it as you will soon add this reference in your test instructions file.
 Alternativelly you may well establish your testing system using emulators.
 For additional information check [Start the emulator from the command line](https://developer.android.com/studio/run/emulator-commandline) [4].